 Stegna beach is located 32 kms south of Rhodes Town.
 If the nearby Tsambika is too busy, this is a great alternative.

-15. Fourni: Best beach for seclusion
+15. Fourni: Best beach on Rhodes for seclusion

 If you are looking to explore Rhodes, head to Fourni, which is one of the most secluded beaches on the popular Greek island.